 - Transition from KS3-KS4: Throughout KS3 and KS4 pupils explore a variety of physical activities such as Swimming, Climbing, Trampolining, Boccia, New Age Kurling, Basketball and more.
 They learn skills, techniques, rules, occupational therapy tasks (i.e. independent changing and hand eye co-ordination) and how to adapt with working as an individual or as part of a team.
 Some pupils in KS4 are introduced to the OCR Physical Education Entry Level exam and this is executed over a two year time frame.

 - KS4: The Key Stage 4 curriculum has been developed to support St Anthony’s pupils with their individual learning and development.
-Some pupils execute skills for the OCR Physical Education Entry Level exam whilst others continue to enhance a variety of key skills such as confidence, muscular strengthen and co-ordination.
+Some pupils execute skills for the OCR Physical Education Entry Level exam whilst others will work towards their ASDAN award.
+Both of these courses allows our students to enhance a variety of key skills such as confidence, muscular strengthen and co-ordination.
 For those pupils the focus is not to obtain an accreditation but to work and achieve on vital physical life skills aided by the expertise of Occupational Therapists and Physiotherapists.

 - The Physical Education Department has detailed planning which links with our curriculum progression document and assessment opportunities.
 These documents are adapted as the cohort and needs of pupils change.
 The Curriculum Progression, Long Term Plan and Medium Term Plan documents are an overview showing how we plan for progression in Physical Education and develop competence and ability in a range of skills.